inds-inc/inds-inc.github.io/sendexplorer.md

 group or vs control subjects to identify patterns across endpoints of interest, at a given timepoint and over time.

-<span style="color:blue;font-weight:bold">SEND Explorer Plus<span> additionally includes a SEND-optimized database
+<span style="color:blue;font-weight:bold">SEND Explorer Plus</span> additionally includes a SEND-optimized database
 to extend SEND Explorer functionality to the multi-study environment and provides powerful yet intuitive cross-study querying capabilities and multi-study visualizations.
 The database version also allows users to